kyo1988/Kyo.github.io/_posts/2025-09-27-double-jeopardy-analysis-fail.md

 ### Required Action: Pivot to Penetration-First Strategy

-**Main Message**: Marketing teams must immediately abandon frequency-based loyalty programs and redirect all resources to penetration expansion strategies.
+**Main Message**: Marketing teams may want to consider abandoning frequency-based loyalty programs and redirecting resources to penetration expansion strategies, given the limited applicability of Ehrenberg-Bass principles in this dataset.

 **Supporting Logic**:
 1. **Penetration-First Strategy**: The weak correlation (r=0.627) is consistent with focusing on penetration first in this dataset
 2. **Loyalty Programs Are Ineffective**: Without strong penetration, frequency optimization yields minimal returns
-3. **Resource Misallocation**: Current loyalty investments should be redirected to reach expansion
+3. **Resource Misallocation**: Current loyalty investments may want to be redirected to reach expansion

 **Implementation Requirements**:
 - Redesign KPIs to prioritize new customer acquisition over frequency metrics